bachiruk10/Embedded-systems-applications-with-ARM-STM32-Microcontrollers/README.md

 	You can find out more about shift registers, consult the datasheet for 74HC595N.
 	You will be using the LCD in 4-bit mode.
 You will need to write a driver for the LCD onj STM32 including initialisation of the LCD by following the instructions on the datasheet LCD.

+       Further information about hardware setup can be found on the RE_Module_Lab_Hardware.docx which can be found under project directory.
 	***************************************************************************/